 I am an assistant professor in the departments of Industrial & Systems Engineering and Electrical & Computer Engineering (by courtesy) at Texas A&M University.
 I am also affiliated with Texas A&M Institute of Data Science (TAMIDS).

-My research interests broadly includes Machine Learning, Optimization, Online Learning and Sequential Decisions, and Multi-agent Systems, with a focus on developing computationally efficient methods for Data Analytics.
-The fields relevant to my research are Machine Learning, Control, and Signal Processing.
+My research interests broadly include Machine Learning, Optimization, Online Learning and Sequential Decisions, and Multi-agent Systems, with a focus on developing computationally efficient methods for Data Analytics.
+The fields relevant to my research are Machine Learning, Control and Optimization, and Signal Processing.
 For more information, please visit research and publications.

 Before joining TAMU, I worked as a Postdoctoral Fellow in the School of Engineering and Applied Sciences at Harvard University, hosted by Professor Vahid Tarokh.
 Prior to that, I obtained my Ph.D. in the Department of Electrical and Systems Engineering, at the University of Pennsylvania, where I was advised by Professors Ali Jadbabaie and Alexander Rakhlin.
 My PhD dissertation was on Online and Statistical Learning in Networks.

 A postdoc position is available in the area of large-scale statistical learning.
 Please see opportunities if you are interested to join.

 - Ph.D. in Electrical and System Engineering, August 2015, University of Pennsylvania, Philadelphia, PA

 - A.M. in Statistics, May 2014, The Wharton School, University of Pennsylvania, Philadelphia, PA

 - M.S. in Electrical Engineering, August 2012, University of Pennsylvania, Philadelphia, PA

 - B.S. in Electrical Engineering, August 2009, Sharif University of Technology, Tehran, Iran